vplauzon/vplauzon.github.io/_posts/2018/1/2018-01-24-azure-databricks-spark-sql-data-frames.md

 FROM relationships AS r1
 CROSS JOIN relationships AS r2
 CROSS JOIN relationships AS r3
-WHERE r1.charId &amp;lt; r2.charId
+WHERE r1.charId &lt; r2.charId
-AND r2.charId &amp;lt; r3.charId
+AND r2.charId &lt; r3.charId
 AND r1.pubId=r2.pubId
 AND r2.pubId=r3.pubId
 GROUP BY r1.charId, r2.charId, r3.charId